Comedian, actor and writer Stephen Fry was born in 1957 in London and brought up in Norfolk.

 Indeed, so adept is he at so many things that Clive Anderson has even suggested that Fry would be able to turn his hand to football management.
 One can have no doubt that he would succeed.
 Stephen Fry is the epitome of the Renaissance Man and is fast becoming what we in Britain like to describe as a ‘national treasure.’
 Possessed with a brilliant mind, a natural wit and an extraordinary verbal facility, Fry can never be ignored; he demands to be listened to, read and admired.

-As a writer Fry has produced a work of collected journalism, an autobiography, and four novels.
+As a writer Fry has produced a work of collected journalism, an autobiography, and five novels.
 In all he displays his unquenchable desire to entertain, combined with an erudition and a use of language which reveals his masterly control over it.
 Fry cares deeply for words.
 In The Hippopotamus (1994), Fry has his ever-sarcastic narrator railing against the problem of words.
 ‘Oh yes, the poor poet: pity the poor bloody poet.
 The poet has no reserved materials, no unique modes.
 He has nothing but words, the same tools that the whole cursed world uses to ask the way to the nearest lavatory, or with which they patter out the excuses for the clumsy betrayals and shiftless evasions of their ordinary lives.’
 In Moab is My Washpot (1997), his frank, poignant and painfully honest autobiography, Fry describes how in his teens he became obsessed with language, to the extent that he would devour dictionaries in order to expand his vocabulary and infuriate his teachers.
 In The Liar (1991), Fry’s debut novel, Donald Trefusis, Regius Professor of Philology at Cambridge and extraordinarily gifted polyglot, is highly dismissive of books but has a reverence for words.
 ‘When are we told that words should be treated with respect?
 From our earliest years we are taught to revere only the outward and visible.’
 For Fry the word is King.
 The Liar, a juicily irreverent book which draws from the author’s own life, was, unsurprisingly, an immediate success.
 Many who have distinguished themselves in the world of comedy have gone on to write novels; indeed so inundated have bookshops been in recent years with the output of what the literary-minded like to dismiss as celebrity novelists, that it is perhaps not difficult to see why critics often disregard their work, stating baldly that it is the celebrity rather than the talent which has got them published.
 This may be true in one or two cases; however, Stephen Fry more than deserves to be taken seriously.
 The Liar is a masterpiece of comic writing.
 The narrator, the wonderfully flamboyant and decidedly camp Adrian Healey, is a wit and a wilful dissembler, unable to see the world as anything other than his own personal theatre.
 Healey reserves the right to play any number of parts in order to mask his essential hollowness of spirit.
 We follow his duplicitous trail from the days of schoolboy infatuation, adolescent rebellion and constant solipsism through to Cambridge and the arrival in his life of Professor Trefusis, a man who sees right through Adrian’s duplicity and takes great delight in it.

 The Hippopotamus, Fry’s second novel, is memorable for the sustained misanthropic rages of its protagonist, out-of-fashion poet Ted Wallace.
 Wallace is a washed up whiskey-sodden theatre reviewer who, having been sacked by his newspaper, accidentally finds himself involved in the mysterious healings taking place at the stately home of an old friend.
 There we find him embittered and contemptuous, pouring scorn on a world which has not only rejected him but also pities his failings as an artist and a man.
 Less a character study and more a portrait of a literary man’s view of contemporary life, The Hippopotamus is more savage than The Liar.
 There is a bubbling anger below the ironic veneer, an irritable disenchantment with our gullibility, our modern need for Californian style healing techniques and new age beliefs.
 The humour is wicked and the cynicism marked.
 Ted Wallace is obsessed with the real and one finds this affecting.
 Unlike Healey in The Liar, who finds it difficult to accept that anyone possesses his own form of quiddity, Wallace is less interested in himself and instead seeks raw experience; he does not wish to see life draped in gilded sheets and finds all around him the false, the fake and the fantastically glib.